mweiden/mweiden.github.io/nanoc/content/pages/learning/reads.md

 * Leslie Berlin - Troublemakers: Silicon Valley's coming of age\*
 * John Carreyrou - Bad Blood: Secrets and Lies in a Silicon Valley Startup\*
 * Abraham H. Foxman - Viral Hate: Containing Its Spread on the Internet
+* Jon Gertner - The Idea Factory: Bell Labs and the Great Age of American Innovation\*
 * Brian Krebs - Spam Nation: The Inside Story of Organized Cybercrime
 * Evgeny Morozov - The Net Delusion\*
 * Evgeny Morozov - To Save Everything, Click Here